 There are some absolutely delightful games in the mystery board game genre.
 We have games accompanied with applications like the Unlock and Exit series.
 Then we have the nose-to-the-grindstone, insanely difficult detective games like Sherlock Holmes Consulting Detective.
-And now, we have Suspects, a nice middle-ground mystery game published by Studio H and Hachette Board Games!
+And now, we have Suspects, a nice middle-ground mystery game published by Studio H!

 Suspects is designed by Sebastien Duverger Nedellec, Paul Halter, and Guillaume Montiage.
 The game features three unique mystery cases that the ingenious detective Claire Harper must solve.
 Of course, she could certainly use your help!

 Although the cases are standalone, there is a slight over-arching story that connects them all together.
 So, feel free to pick and choose which case you want to start with and go from there!